BBaysinger/bb-portfolio/frontend/README.md

 ```

 The build reads snapshot data only when `PROJECT_DATA_SNAPSHOT_PATH` is set during the build phase (wired automatically in Docker builds when the optional `project_data_snapshot` secret is provided).
 Runtime project pages should read the live backend authority instead of this snapshot.

+Likewise, `STATIC_CONTENT_SNAPSHOT_PATH` is only consumed during the production build phase.
+Runtime ISR/regeneration reads the live backend authority so manual CMS edits in an environment can appear after frontend revalidation.

 For GitHub Actions image builds, store snapshot JSON in the secret: